lathaniel/pfg-retirement/README.rst

-Prinicpal Financial Group retirement account interaction
+Principal Financial Group retirement account interaction
 ========================================================

 The intent of this package is to allow interaction with PFG retirement accounts through Python.